CLOSE X

 SPLENDIDO

 Splendido is sophisticated fun.
 So fashionable and so pretty, with its painted flowers and sculptured lights, chefs in painter's hats behind a glass wall splashed with electric colours.
 This award winner attracts an upbeat, star-studded crowd.
-The Cal/Ital cooking reaches high aesthetics with new-age toppings on crusty pizzas, or wood-roasted chicken on sourdough bread.
-There's home-made sausages, juicy jumbo quails, melt-in-your-mouth pastas and risottos.
+The French/Ital cooking reaches high aesthetics using seasonal local ingredients.
+There's wood-burning grilled delicacies, juicy yorkshire suckling pig, melt-in-your-mouth pastas and risottos.
 Sensuous food menu and sumptuous portions--All complemented with sexy, sweet pastry creations and a wide-ranging wine list.

 88 Harbord Street (416) 929-7788